kimnerd/quadrotor/README.md

 the actual rotation matrices, the translational references `x_refs`, and the corresponding `R_ref` matrices.
 Custom angular-rate profiles may still be supplied to override this default behaviour.

+PID gains for both position and attitude control are exposed as arguments to the `Quadrotor` constructor.
+The default values have been tuned for smooth, well-damped tracking of the nominal reference path.

 ### Custom orientation example